funnydevjsc/google-analytic-laravel-integrate/README.md

 - Crawl and parse result from GA4 with reformated and sorted values
 - Easy to understand and draw charts
 - Example crawler command
+- Send data to Google Analytics by Measurement Protocol.

 ## Features

 - Dynamic Google Service credentials from config/google-service.php
 - Dynamic Google Analytic properties from config/google-analytic.php
 - Easy to crawl data with a simple line code
+- Easy to sync your users or products and orders to Google Analytics.

 ## Know issues